| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 We may invoke the defence of unjust enrichment in circumstances where you make a claim for a credit of VAT relating to output tax accounted for in error.

 Unjust enrichment can be applied in respect of the full amount of output tax that you have overcharged and accounted for in error.
 However, HMRC will only pay you what is left after all outstanding liabilities have been taken into account.
-For example, where you are claiming output tax wrongly charged on supplies that have turned out to be exempt, any input tax that you deducted in relation to those supplies may be set against the amount claimed.
+For example, where you’re claiming output tax wrongly charged on supplies that have turned out to be exempt, any input tax that you deducted in relation to those supplies may be set against the amount claimed.

 Unjust enrichment can also be applied to only part of a claim.
 In certain cases you may have passed on only part of the VAT charged in error to your customer because you chose to absorb the costs to some of the mistaken charge in order to remain competitive.